ideatopia/password-generator/README.md

 - [ ] generated bin for linux, windows and darwin (mac) using GitHub Action
 - [ ] check if password is already leaked like [Pwned Passwords](https://haveibeenpwned.com/Passwords)
 - [ ] fix fails and remove todos from test.rs
+- [ ] write test for copy to clipboard